• Skip to main content

 Each issue focuses on one fiber art skill – spinning, dyeing, basket weaving…

-What to use to sign a basket
+What to use to sign your basket

 There are several options for signing a basket, but no matter what method you choose, the most important thing to remember is to use high-quality permanent ink.